bhopals/java-spring/spring-in-action.md

 - Feign - (Rest Client Library that follows interface-driven approach)
 - Spring Cloud’s Config Server - (Centralized configuration for all services)
 - Hystrix - (Netflix Hystrix is a Java implementation of the circuit breaker pattern)
+- Spring Boot Actuator - (Monitoring and Metrics to Spring Boot applications)
 - Turbine (Netflix Turbine offers a way to aggregate all of the Hystrix streams from all the microservices into a single stream that the Hystrix dashboard can monitor